C++ and C for Python¶

 <built-in method return_numpy_version of PyCapsule object at 0x1111b4060>

-Python containers: tuple
+To support Python tuple

 #include "pybind11/pybind11.h"